 - Participate in medical simulations in our state-of-the-art simulation center and analyze medical case studies to diagnose mock patients.

-- Perform a series of animal dissections focused on the cardiovascular system to understand heart defects.
+- Perform a series of animal dissections including the heart and lungs, kidney and brain.

 - Learn how to suture (i.e. stitches).